TAEB/TAEB/README.md

 TAEB itself has a lot of configuration.
 It sets up some sensible defaults for you (such as playing `nethack` locally with the Demo AI and communicating with you via Curses).
-You aren't required to set up config, but if you want to change how TAEB operates, such as by making him play on a NetHack server, you can.
-Specify configuration in `~/.taeb/config.yml`, which is written in [YAML](http://en.wikipedia.org/wiki/Yaml).
+You aren't required to set up a config, but if you want to change how TAEB operates, such as by making him play on a NetHack server, you can.
+Specify the configuration in `~/.taeb/config.yml`, which is written in [YAML](http://en.wikipedia.org/wiki/Yaml).
 The full list of configuration options, including the required `.nethackrc` file is